k-37/hedgehog-is-diy-vim-experiment/README.md

 # Introduction

-This project explores creating [Vim](https://www.vim.org/) and [Neovim](https://neovim.io/) configuration with minimal third party dependencies. 🦔
+This project explores creating [Vim](https://www.vim.org/) configuration with minimal third party dependencies.
+The configuration can also be used with [Neovim](https://neovim.io/).

+🦔

 # Requirements